wsmd/react-use-form-state/README.md

 );
 ```

+By default, all calls to [inputs types](#input-types) will pass an `id` prop to the input itself using its name and own value.
+To disable this behavior or to customize the id format, see [`formOptions.inputIds`](#formoptionsinputids).

 ## Working with TypeScript

 When working with TypeScript, the compiler needs to know what values and inputs `useFormState` is expected to be working with.